-If you already backed up data to Acronis Online Storage from the current computer, the Online Backup item on the toolbar changes to Edit Online Backup settings, because you can have only one active online backup at a time.
-This backup will be shown on the Backup and recovery tab you will be able to perform all operations available for online backups.
-Online backups from other computers will provide only recovery of the backed up data and.
+When you have backed up data to Acronis Cloud from the current computer, the Online Backup item on the toolbar changes to Edit Online Backup settings.
+This is because you can have only one active online backup at a time.
+Online backups from other computers will only provide recovery of the backed up data.
 In addition, you can delete such online backups.

-If you have five online backups, Acronis True Image Home 2012 will display a dialog stating that you already have the maximum allowable number of online backups.
+If you have five online backups, True Image 2013 will display a dialog stating that you already have the maximum allowable number of online backups.
 You can either activate one of them and edit its settings for your new computer or delete an existing online backup and create a new one.